LEARN-LK/IAM/installing-idp-v4.md

 }
 ```

-For your simplisity in developing, temporary add the following to Apache idp.conf file ( /etc/apache2/sites-available/idp.conf ) to server the requests directly by Apache (avoiding going through Tomcat and thus avoiding having to rebuild the WAR file after every change):insert the following right above the ***ProxyPass /idp*** directive:
+For your simplisity in developing, temporary add the following to Apache idp.conf file ( /etc/apache2/sites-available/idp.conf ) to server the requests directly by Apache (avoiding going through Jetty and thus avoiding having to rebuild the WAR file after every change):insert the following right above the ***ProxyPass /idp*** directive:

 ```apache
 ProxyPass /idp/images !